retrodaredevil/abstract-controller-lib/README.md

 Because of this, you may see interfaces with a single method.
 This is to allow lambda functions without importing classes only in Java 8.

+## Deadzones
+This project has an interface called DeadzoneablePart.
+There may be many times when you want a joystick to have a large deadzone (maybe .3).
+This isDeadzone() method is not meant to be easily extended to make callers ignore a magnitude of .3 just because you say so.
+If you want to have a deadzone this large, you should scale the x and y values as well.

 ### TODO
 class to change AxisType for an InputPart